andberry/berry-website/content/articles/drupal-component-based-frontend.md

 From the design point of view, the best is to have a complete and clear collection of all components involved in the project, and then the actual design of pages.

-As a developer you start coding first building the collection of all components and then you can go on building pages.
+As a developer you start coding first by building the collection of all components and then you can go on building pages.

 This paradigm is amazing when working with a CMS: implementation details depend on the CMS you're building the frontend for, but more or less this is path for the win: **you first code the abstract components, then you attach dynamic data coming from the CMS and then you build the page**.